lovingawareness/cheatsheets/tmux.md

 * `tmux attach-session -d` - This re-attaches to a session and disconnects any other viewers on the session, so if you're switching from a laptop with lower resolution/smaller screen to a desktop computer with a bigger screen, this will ensure you use all of the bigger screen real estate.
 * `tmux ls` - List existing tmux sessions.
 * `tmux attach-session -t 0` - Re-attach to tmux session 0.
 The session number is indicated on the left of each line listed with `tmux ls`.
+* `Ctrl+b, then $` - Renames the current tmux session.
+When you want to re-attach to the session, you'll see the session name you give it rather than the session number.

 ## References: